0xheathc1iff/0xheathc1iff/README.md

 * 🌍  I'm based in Bangkok, Thailand
 * 🚀  I'm currently working on [this blog](http://0xheathc1iff.netlify.app/)
-* 🤝  I'm open to collaborating on Interesting projects
+* 🤝  I'm open to collaborating on Interesting project

 ### Skills